oralordos/backend-learning/README.md

                 - most flexible for users of your API, but when working in large teams where you do not know how the API will be consumed
 14. Allow for anonymous users of your API.
     - Unauthenticated users should be able to create items and edit their own items.
-    - Items created by unauthenticated users should be cleaned up after a period of inactivity.
     - Two separate anonymous users should not be able to edit each others' items.
     - If an anonymous user creates an account, any items they created should be associated with that account.
+    - **Extra-credit**: Items created by unauthenticated users should be cleaned up after a period of inactivity.
+        - The cleanup job should run once every minute, and delete any items from an annonymous user that has no activity for the last 5 minutes.
+        - **Extra-extra-credit**: Make sure that the cleanup task will not be run twice if you are running two copies of your server at once.
+15. Add a file storage system, so a user can upload files
+    - Start with an in-memory version, similar to the database.
+    - Then use a folder on the local disk.
+        - Prevent users from being able to write to a location outside the folder, even if they upload a file with a filename like `../name.txt`
+    - Then add support for a object storage system.
+        - Minio is fully AWS S3 compatible, but supports working in a local docker container.
+        - You can also use a cloud object storage system directly, like AWS S3, or Google Cloud Storage.
+    - A good file to let the user upload is an Avatar picture for their account.
+    - Make sure to add some security features, like preventing a user from uploading a 10 gb file.
-15. Add an eventing system, where an event can be raised, like user created, and then additional code can be run in the background based on the events.
+16. Add an eventing system, where an event can be raised, like user created, and then additional code can be run in the background based on the events.
     - Start with an in-memory version, similar to the database.
     - Popular messaging systems that can be used for this include:
         - Kafka